oinam/notes/climate/taxonomy.md

 ## N

 - NBS or Nature-Based Solutions are actions to protect, sustainably manage, and restore natural and modified ecosystems that address societal challenges effectively and adaptively, simultaneously benefiting people and nature.
+- Net-Zero aka [Carbon Neutrality](https://en.wikipedia.org/wiki/Carbon_neutrality) - cutting greenhouse gas emissions to as close to zero as possible with any remaining emissions re-absorbed from the atmosphere, by oceans and forests for instance.
+The global temperature increase needs to be limited to 1.5°C above pre-industrial levels.
+To keep global warming to no more than 1.5°C, emissions need to be reduced by 45% by 2030 and reach net zero by 2050.

 ## O
 ## P